find¶

 With "format":"csv" (raw CSV, not JSON):

 Plain text body — no JSON wrapping.
 Optional "delimiter":"|" picks a single-char separator (\t literal for tab; defaults to ,).
 Values containing the delimiter or " are RFC-4180-quoted with internal " doubled; newlines inside values are replaced with a space so one physical line equals one logical row.
 Errors still come as JSON {"error":"..."}.
-Not compatible with join (returns {"error":"format=csv is not supported with join"}).
+Combines with join (2026.05.1+) — emits the same column-prefixed tabular table as the JSON shape, just CSV-encoded.
 Same shape works on fetch and aggregate.

 Criteria shape¶